drodil/backstage-plugin-qeta/README.md

 [![CI](https://github.com/drodil/backstage-plugin-qeta/actions/workflows/ci.yaml/badge.svg)](https://github.com/drodil/backstage-plugin-qeta/actions/workflows/ci.yaml)

+**Please note: This plugin is under heavy development and in alpha.
+Breaking changes can occur also during semantic patch version updates**

 Backstage.io plugin for Q&A. This plugin is both frontend and backend that manages and displays questions and answers within Backstage.
 This plugin provides: